 Isthmus Peak is an excellent hike in its own right and probably the closest alternative to Roys Peak if the latter is closed.
 It is a more demanding climb, but the views are fabulous.
 Especially if you muster the courage to tackle it in the darkness before sunrise.
 Honestly, though, you won’t be disappointed no matter when you go.
 Note that Isthmus Peak also closes annually in late November and early December.

 A little further north from Wanaka, Rob Roy Track in Mount Aspiring National Park is an amazing mountain trail with some astonishing vistas.
 Some even claim it to be one of the most picturesque trails of the South Island of New Zealand.
 Unfortunately, only the lower section of it is officially open during winter, which is a bit disappointing.
 Also, the dirt road leading to the track is prone to washouts, so watch the conditions before you go.
 Unless you have a 4×4, that is.

 I was sad to leave Wanaka so soon, without having a chance to see everything it has to offer.
 But Mt.
 Cook was calling and with only two weeks in New Zealand, we had to make compromises.
-For now, I hope this mini-guide has been helpful and as always – if you have any comments and questions, let me know!
+For now, I hope this landscape photographer’s mini-guide to Wanaka has been helpful.
+As always – if you have any comments and questions, let me know!
 And of course – check out my YouTube video from Wanaka to get a glimpse of what it felt like there.